Home Website map

 May the French and American flags be forever united in the service of mankind".

-The event is serious for the chief town of the district … the doctor and mayor George Dentu comes immediately … It is that Joe KNIRIM, American doctor arrives from New York.
-He assures that he cured many patients with for only remedy : the Camembert cheese… And he crossed the Atlantic with the sole purpose of laying a sheaf of flowers on Marie Harel's grave … but nobody can say where Marie is buried… Finally, Joe Knirim is shown to the tomb of those who gave birth to the “Benefactress of humanity”, they rest in Champosoult … honor is safe!
+The event is serious for the chief town of the district...
+George Dentu, Doctor and also the mayor, comes immediately It is that Joe KNIRIM, American* Doctor* arrives from New York.
+He assures that he cured many patients with for only remedy : the Camembert cheese… And he crossed the Atlantic with the sole purpose of laying a sheaf of flowers on Marie Harel's grave … but nobody can say where Marie is buried… Finally, Joe Knirim is shown to the tomb of those who gave birth to the “Benefactress of humanity”, they rest in Champosoult** … honor is safe!

 A sumptuous lunch ... when dessert is served, Joe Knirim thanks his hosts and with 20 dlrs offered at once, he opens the subscription which will allow the inauguration, on April 7, 1928, of the statue of Marie Harel, unveiled by Alexandre Millerand, former President of the Republic !

-It is an unforgettable day which “the Illustration” newspaper will report … Unfortunately, when Mr the Mayor invited Joe for the great day, he received a telegram from New York: “Dr. KNIRIM HAS PASSED AWAY”!
+It is an unforgettable day which “the Illustration” newspaper will report … Unfortunately, when Mr the Mayor invited Joe for the great day, he received a telegram from New York: “Dr. KNIRIM IS DEAD”!